 - (910) 253-4370

-The Professional Standards Sergeant Conducts Internal Investigations to insure that staff members follow all policies and procedures as set forth by the Sheriff.
-Sgt Francisco also does follow up investigations for all uses of force, traffic accidents, or any incident which results in the injury or death of an employee, citizen, or suspect.
+The Professional Standards Lieutenant Conducts Internal Investigatios to insure that staff members follow all policies and procedures as set forth by the Sheriff.
+Lt.
+Francisco also does follow up investigations for all uses of force, traffic accidents, or any incident which results in the injury or death of an employee, citizen, or suspect.
 The office of Professional Standards also receives and responds to citizen complaints, and makes the Sheriff aware of any potential problems or civil litigation.

 - Serving Since:2009